padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

-The cover classes are 0, 1, 2, 3, 4 representing water, vegetation, bareland and agriculture, respectively.
-The columns are the predicted class and the rows are the observed clas.
-But, I swapped this in consistence with [Olofsson et al., (2014)](https://doi.org/10.1016/j.rse.2014.02.015) to create a 2D table as shown below.
-You will get the same result if you keep to the original format of the error matrix by GEE.
+The cover classes are 0, 1, 2, 3, 4 representing water, vegetation, bareland, and agriculture, respectively.
+The columns are the predicted class, and the rows are the observed class.
+However, I have swapped this in accordance with [Olofsson et al., (2014)](https://doi.org/10.1016/j.rse.2014.02.015) to create a 2D table as shown below.
+You will get the same result even if you keep to the original format of the error matrix produced by GEE.